benedekrozemberczki/pytorch_geometric_temporal/README.md

 --------------------------------------------------------------------------------

-Head over to our [documentation](https://pytorch-geometric-temporal.readthedocs.io) to find out more about installation, creation of datasets and a full list of implemented methods and available datasets.
+<p align="justify">Head over to our [documentation](https://pytorch-geometric-temporal.readthedocs.io) to find out more about installation, creation of datasets and a full list of implemented methods and available datasets.
-For a quick start, check out the [examples](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/tree/master/examples) in the `examples/` directory.
+For a quick start, check out the [examples](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/tree/master/examples) in the `examples/` directory.</p>

 If you notice anything unexpected, please open an [issue](https://benedekrozemberczki/pytorch_geometric_temporal/issues).
 If you are missing a specific method, feel free to open a [feature request](https://github.com/rusty1s/pytorch_geometric/issues).